 - Yearly: $58240 x 75% = $43680

-In the 2020s, is $28 an hour a decent, livable wage?
+In 2022, is $28 an hour a decent, livable wage?
 The answer here is both simple and complicated: it depends.

 - Savings: $545

-- Car payment: $300 (or save up and buy a used car in cash)
+- Car payment: $300 (see how to save for a car in 3 months or less)

 - Utilities: $200

 - Food: $200 (try some of these $5 meal prep ideas)